 The first sunny weekend of the year is a bumper time for the garden centres.

-About 2 weeks later, is a bumper time for me.
+About 2 weeks later, is a busy time for me.

 This is the drill: